NuGet/NuGet.Client/src/NuGet.Core/NuGet.CommandLine.XPlat/external/docs.md

 ## Description

-The `dotnet nuget update source` command will update an existing source in your NuGet configuration files.
+The `dotnet nuget update source` command updates an existing source in your NuGet configuration files.

 ## Arguments

 - **`NAME`**

   Name of the source.

 ## Options

 - **`-s|--source`**

   Path to the package(s) source.